qteck/LV-MMC-controller/README.md

 ### Minimal Submodule Design

-The minimal submodule design establishes the conversion features only: an MCU with half-bridge or full-bridge capabilities and a capacitor on board that connects over UART and synchronizes over an external pin.
-The capacitors can then be directly charged from the controller board, leaving out all the complex control problems.
+The minimal submodule design can establish the conversion feature only with an MCU capable of DSP, an internal or external half-bridge or full-bridge circuit, and a capacitor, provided that the MCU exposes full-duplex UART communication and synchronizes over an external pin.
+The capacitors can then be directly charged from the controller board.